y44k0v/pythoneastsep15/README.md

 ### About this repo

-Here you will find code challenges, to polish up your python skills.
-I'm a DevOps guy and these exercises will imitate early stages in the oftware Development Life Cycle for real life developer activities (on a small scale).
-After you write your code and do a PR (pull request), GitHub Actions will launch a Virtual Machine that runs your code against a battery of tests.
+Here you will find code challenges to polish up your python skills.
+These exercises will imitate early stages in the Software Development Life Cycle (SDLC) for real life developer activities (on a small scale).
+After you write and test your code and do a PR (pull request), GitHub Actions will launch a Virtual Machine that runs your code against a battery of tests.
 If all is good you will see a green check mark otherwise it will show you a red X. You can explore what went wrong and what passed.

 checkout the `tests` folder to have a better idea of what you code has to accomplish.